 My favourite way to travel around Europe is by train.
-Whilst many plane tickets can be cheap, airports can be far out of the city centre, requiring extra transport costs to get to and from (often more than the plane ticket).
-Plus you need to arrive early to go through security and check in your luggage.
-With trains, they usually depart from in the city centre.
-This means that it can take as little as 15 minutes between checking out of your hotel and comfortably sitting back with the train pulling out of the platform.
-Many people find it difficult to plan travelling by train, but I’ll show you how it can be simple and cheap to see Europe by train.
+Trains are more comfortable than planes and buses, and best of all they usually depart from the city centre, meaning it can be as little as 15 minutes between checking out of your hotel and comfortably sitting back with the train pulling out of the platform.
+Many people find it difficult to plan travelling by train, but I’ll show you how to simply plan and book your journey, plus explain the cheapest way to buy train tickets in Europe.

 🐾 Dog-friendly: Dogs (at least small dogs) are allowed on most trains in Europe, except for the Eurostar.
-Check for the individual country websites, as conditions vary, such as whether they need to be in a container and whether a ticket is required.
+Read more about travelling on trains in Europe with your dog.

 Should I Buy a Eurail Pass?

-If you have mainly shorter journeys, say just 2 hours, or can commit to buying tickets ahead of time, it is better to buy tickets individually, for the exact trips you are taking.
-Read this article at The Man in Seat Sixty-One for a longer explanation.
+If you have mainly shorter journeys, are happy to take the slower regional trains, or can commit to buying tickets ahead of time, it is better to buy tickets individually, for the exact trips you are taking.
+Read this comprehensive article at The Man in Seat Sixty-One for a longer explanation.

-How to Buy the Cheapest Tickets in Europe?
+How to Cheaply Buy Train Tickets in Europe

 When Do Tickets Go on Sale?

-Additionally, it should be noted that many shorter train journeys, such as on local, regional and suburban trains, are fixed price.
+Additionally, it should be noted that many shorter train journeys in Europe, such as on local, regional and suburban trains, are fixed price.
 There is no different between buying the ticket at the station or in advance.
 These train trips can usually be spotted by there being no option for reservation.
-This also extends to domestic trains wholly within Switzerland, the Netherlands, Belgium and Luxembourg.
+This also applies to domestic trains wholly within the Netherlands, Belgium, Luxembourg and Switzerland.

-One other deal to look out for are tickets that allow unlimited train travel within a given region on one day.
+One other deal to look out for are train tickets that allow unlimited travel within a given region on one day.
 For example, in southern Germany there are Bavaria tickets.
 These tickets are a fixed price and can be bought at the train station or in advance.
 The one catch is that you can’t start travelling before 9am on weekdays (no restrictions on weekends).
-Keep this in mind when planning your travels.
+Keep this in mind when planning your travels, although it can be tricky to find these deals if you’re visiting many different destinations.

 A final word – tickets are usually available in both 1st and 2nd class.
 I usually just buy 2nd class tickets: the main difference is that 1st class seats are larger, may provide you a free drink and allow you access to 1st class and business lounges.
 I find 2nd class tickets perfectly comfortable.